mindframeeducation/Student_Portal/README.md

 node app.js
 ```
   * You should be up and running.
-If you see an error saying "There is an error connecting to the database", check the previous steps on how to get your MongoDB up and running
+If you see an error saying "There is an error connecting to the database", check the previous steps on how to configure your MongoDB database

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* First

 ### Who do I talk to? ###